TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 5. Read messages without blue tick notifications

-Having those blue tick enabled means people can see the exact time you read their message.
-You can disable this on your phone if you want to but WhatsApp Web offers something better.
+The enabled blue tick means people can see the exact time you read their message.
+You can disable this on your phone if you want to, but WhatsApp Web offers something better.

 If you want to read the message of someone you are chatting with without them getting a read receipt, here’s what to do:

 - Open the chat in your WhatsApp Web.